-Parents/Guardians have to complete and return to the District Form 8330 F4a in order to authorize the staff to communicate with the parent/guardian via facsimile and/or electronic mail ("email").
+Parents/Guardians need to complete and return to the District Form 8330 F4a in order to authorize the staff to communicate with the parent/guardian via facsimile and/or email.
 Parents who elect to communicate with a staff member via email are required to keep the District informed of any changes to their email address.